rafgraph/browserslist-config-css-grid/README.md

 ```
   "browserslist": [
-    "last 2 versions or > 0.3% and not dead and extends browserslist-config-css-grid"
+    "last 2 versions or > 0.2% and not dead and extends browserslist-config-css-grid"
   ]
 ```

 After setting up the `browserslist` config in your project you can run `npx browserslist` in the root directory to see the list of browsers.

-For more info on using `browserslist` see https://github.com/browserslist/browserslist
+For more info on using `browserslist` queries see https://github.com/browserslist/browserslist#query-composition